-Name Description Required imageId Unique ID of a machine image, returned by a call to RegisterImage .
-Type: xsd:string Yes minCount Minimum number of instances to launch.
+Description Required Unique ID of a machine image, returned by a call to RegisterImage .
+Type: xsd:string Yes Minimum number of instances to launch.
 If minCount is more than Amazon EC2 can launch, no instances are launched at all.
-Type: xsd:int Yes maxCount Maximum number of instances to launch.
+Type: xsd:int Yes Maximum number of instances to launch.
 If maxCount is more than Amazon EC2 can launch, the largest possible number above minCount will be launched instead.
-Type: xsd:int Yes keyName The name of the key pair.
-Type: xsd:string No groupSet Description of the security groups with which to associate the instances.
-Type: GroupSetType[] Yes userData The user data available to the launched instances.
-Type: UserDataType[] No instanceType This specifies the instance type.
+Type: xsd:int Yes The name of the key pair.
+Type: xsd:string No Description of the security groups with which to associate the instances.
+Type: GroupSetType[] Yes The user data available to the launched instances.
+Type: UserDataType[] No This specifies the instance type.
 Options include m1.small, m1.large, m1.xlarge, c1.medium, and c1.xlarge.
 The default value is m1.small.
 For more information on instance types, see Instance Types .
-Type: xsd:string No placement Specifies the placement constraints (Availability Zones) for launching the instances.
+Type: xsd:string No Specifies the placement constraints (Availability Zones) for launching the instances.
 To display the list of available Availability Zones, use the DescribeAvailabilityZones operation.
 Type: PlacementRequestType By default, Amazon EC2 selects an Availability Zone for you.
-For more information, see Availability Zones .
-No kernelId The ID of the kernel with which to launch the instance.
+For more information, see AvailabilityZones.
+No The ID of the kernel with which to launch the instance.
 For information on finding available kernel IDs, see ec2-describe-images .
+Example: aki-ba3adfd3 No Unique ID of a machine image, returned by a call to RegisterImage.
+Type: xsd:string Minimum number of instances to launch.
+If minCount is more than Amazon EC2 can launch, no instances are launched at all.
+Type: xsd:int Maximum number of instances to launch.
+If maxCount is more than Amazon EC2 can launch, the largest possible number above minCount will be launched instead.
+Type: xsd:int The name of the key pair.
+Type: xsd:string Description of the security groups with which to associate the instances.
+Type: GroupSetType[] The user data available to the launched instances.
+Type: UserDataType[] This specifies the instance type.
+Options include m1.small.
+For more information on instance types, see Instance Types.
+Type: xsd:string Specifies the placement constraints (Availability Zones) for launching the instances.
+Type: PlacementRequestType By default, Amazon EC2 selects an Availability Zone for you.
+For more information, see Availability Zones.
+The ID of the kernel with which to launch the instance.
+For information on finding available kernel IDs, see ac2-describe- images.

-Example: aki-ba3adfd3 No ramdiskId The ID of the RAM disk with which to launch the instance.
+ramdiskId The ID of the RAM disk with which to launch the instance.
 Some kernels require additional drivers at launch.
 Check the kernel requirements for information on whether you need to specify a RAM disk.
 To find kernel requirements, go to the Resource Center and search for the kernel ID.
 Example: ari-badbad00 No blockDeviceMapping Specifies how block devices are exposed to the instance.
 Each mapping is made up of a virtualName and a deviceName .
 Virtual name example: instancestore0 Device name example: sdb Type: BlockDeviceMappingItemType [] No